dchacke/symbolic-regression/README.md

 # Symbolic regression

-A dumbed-down implementation of John Koza's regression analysis.
+A dumbed-down implementation of John Koza's symbolic regression.